 - Wide feet may not like heel counter or tighter fit

-Looking for a shoe that goes the distance without the arch support or heavy cushion found in other distance shoes?
+Looking for a shoe that goes the distance with nice arch support and plenty of cushioning?

-The Brooks Adrenaline 18 is considered by many to be a half-marathon or even a full marathon shoe.
+The Brooks Adrenaline 22 is considered by many to be one of the best all-around stability shoes available.
 It’s well-cushioned and offers a wide toe box for the swelling that accompanies long runs.
-The BioMoGo DNA midsole creates a soft underfoot suitable for long runs, and the HPR Plus outsole won’t leave you hanging out to dry.
+The BioMoGo DNA and DNA Loft foam midsole create a soft underfoot suitable for long runs.
+The HPR Plus outsole provides traction and durability.

 Brooks’ basic promise with this shoe is a comfortable ride – even for shin splints – while still providing a balanced and relatively lightweight shoe.
-The newest version of the shoe even includes some improvements in flexibility for an easier heel-to-toe transitions.
+The latest version of one of Brooks’ lightest – with the comfort and support the Adrenaline is known for.

 - Cushioned but still balanced and lightweight